 Guaranteeing Quality Education

 At Udayan Ghars, children have abundant opportunities to hone their progress based on individual talents, academic interests, skills and aptitudes.
-Udayan Care prepares and registers children living in Ghars in the most appropriate educational and vocational institutions and they are supported throughout the course of their enrolment.
+Udayan Care prepares and registers children living in Ghars in the most appropriate educational and vocational institutions, and supports throughout their enrolment.
 The Ghar team encourages children to work hard.
-The paired dedication of children and the care giving team results in our children thriving at school and in the vocations they sign up for!
+The paired dedication of children and the caregiving team results in our children thriving at school and in their vocations.

 Fostering Physical and Positive Mental Health